-A few days following a screening of Wonder Woman 1984, I caught up with the film’s costume designer, Lindy Hemming, to discover the wonder that went into the wardrobe.
+Following a screening of Wonder Woman 1984, BritAsia TV caught up with the film’s costume designer, Lindy Hemming, to discover the wonder behind the wardrobe.

-Speaking from her home in Italy, Hemming revealed the inspiration behind Gal Gadot’s Goddess dress, Chris Pine’s 80s makeover sequence and Kristen Wiig’s transformation from light to dark plus more…
+Speaking from her home in Italy, Hemming revealed the inspiration for Gal Gadot’s Goddess dress, Chris Pine’s 80s makeover sequence and Kristen Wiig’s transformation from light to dark plus more.

 If you haven’t seen the sequel, the year is now 1984.
 This time, Wonder Woman has two nemeses — Maxwell Lord (Pedro Pascal), a media businessman and TV infomercial celebrity.
 And Kristen Wiig as Barbara Ann Minerva, a.k.a Cheetah.
 In addition, Chris Pine makes a resurgence – in some capacity – as Steve Trevor.